-I'm a telling you, Like riding the chariot of the lord God hisself.
+Commodore I'm a telling you, Like riding the chariot of the lord God hisself.

 EXT.
-TRAIN / LATE AFTERNOON
+TRAIN / LATE AFTERNOON - SNOW STOPS, CLOUDY SKIES

-The train horn blares us as we see the locomtive speeding through the autumn fields in the plains of the Midwest
+The train horn blares us as we see the locomotive speeding through the winter fields in the plains of the Midwest